ferhatkefsiz/job-board/README.md

 NEXT_PUBLIC_WORKOS_REDIRECT_URI="http://localhost:3000/callback"
 ```

-- WorkOS Configuration Guide
+### WorkOS Configuration Guide

-  - **Sign Up and Log In to WorkOS**
+#### Sign Up and Log In to WorkOS

-  - **Create a New Project:**
+#### Create a New Project

 After logging in, go to the Dashboard, Click on Create New Project Give your project a name (e.g., "Job Board App"), Click Create.

-  - **Obtain API Keys:**
+#### Obtain API Keys

 Once the project is created, you'll be directed to the project settings.
 Under the API Keys section, you'll find your Client ID and Secret Key.
 Copy these keys, as they will be required in your application’s environment file (`.env.local`).

-- Run the development server
+### Run the development server

 ```bash
 pnpm dev